mars0i/majure/doc/tips.md

 ### Cyclic dependencies

 Clojure doesn't allow compile-time cyclic dependencies between classes.
 For example, without type hints, giving the `Students` and `Student` classes their own namespaces (in separate source files, as usual) worked fine.
 These classes refer to each other's methods and fields repeatedly, which is OK in Java.
 It's also OK in Clojure without type hints; Clojure figures it all out at runtime.
 However, that was very slow.
-When you add in type hints to get rid of all reflection, you end up with a cyclic dependency.
+When you add in type hints to get rid of all reflection, you end up with a compile time cyclic dependency.
 My solution was to define `Student` using `defrecord` (or `deftype`) in the same namespace (and file) as `Students`, also defining an interface for `Student`'s methods.
 (I had to place one of `Students`' methods *after* the `Student` class definition in order to type hint it properly.)

-Be careful:  Sometimes if you modify and recompile a single Clojure source file, without recompiling the others, you might get away with a cyclic dependency.
+Note: Sometimes if you modify and recompile a single Clojure source file, without recompiling the others, you might get away with a cyclic dependency.
 You've fooled the compiler by adding the dependency of class `A` on class `B` after `B` was already compiled.
 When `B` was